natecas08/OGRE/README.md

 	So changing the text in this line changed what the screen said.
 Thus begins Operation A, which stands for Operation Astley "as in Rick Astley".
-	Me being the immature plebian I am, I wanted to rick roll people in the most unpredictable way possible, which is making the 3D printers rick roll current and future operators.
+	Me being the immature plebian I am, I wanted to rick roll people in the most unexpected way possible, which is making the 3D printers rick roll current and future operators.
 Everytime the print starts the next layer, the next line within the song would be displayed.